FooBarShebang/math_extra_lib/Documentation/Tests/TE003_vectors_matrices.md

 Try to instantiate the class being tested with the one or more arguments being of the proper type but of a value expected to result in ValueError sub-class exception (see above).
 Make sure that all described violation cases are covered, and the expected exception is raised in the each case.

 **Test result:** PASS

 ---

+**Test Identifier:** TEST-T-30E

+**Requirement ID(s)**: REQ-AWM-302, REQ-AWM-303, REQ-AWM-304

+**Verification method:** T

+**Test goal:** Exceptions are raised with improper types, sizes or values of the matrix arithmetics operands

+**Expected result:** The exception compatible with / sub-class of TypeError is raised if:

+* Any other data type except for a matrix instance is used as the second operand in matrix addition or subtraction

+The exception compatible with / sub-class of ValueError is raised if:

+* Either of the two sizes of the matrix operands of the summation or subtraction are not equal

+**Test steps:** Step by step instructions on how to perform the test

+* Generate a generic matrix of random width and height with the random values of elements.
+* Generate a random generic matrix with the width differing by a random non-zero integer number.
+* Try to subtract one matrix from another and add them - check that a sub-class of ValueError exception is raised in the both cases.
+* Repeat with mis-matching heights.
+* Repeat the tests with the square matrices.
+* Check that that a sub-class of ValueError exception is raised when two unequal sized square matrices are added or subtracted.

+**Test result:** PASS/FAIL

+---